-If you have RPs you will get an extra lump sum, worked out as your Final Average Restructuring Premium, divided by 40 and multiplied by the days' and years' membership since receiving the premium.
+If you have RPs you will get an extra lump sum, worked out as your Final Average Restructuring Premium, divided by 40 and multiplied the years' and days' membership since you got that premium.

-If you were a member before 7 April 1997, the lump sum worked out for the period before that date rises by another 25%.
+If you were a member before 7 April 1991, the lump sum worked out for the period before that date rises by 25%.
+If you have extra membership because of a transfer-in, you may not receive the benefit increases for these periods of membership.
+You will have been told about this in the transfer terms provided at the time.